vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-fresh-start.md

 fair living.
 We want to give and receive and participate in community.

 How can we make time to care for each other, our communities and our planet AND have a prosperous economy?
-How can we have pros- perity without exploiting others?
+How can we have prosperity without exploiting others?
 How can we have a money system that supports a caring and mutually respectful nation?

 **All of the above are possible.**